tosincarik/End-to-End-ETL-ML-PowerBI-using-Microsoft-Fabric/README.md

 ## Step 1: Setting up the Environment in Fabric

-Create a new workspace named "LH Bronze," which will initially be empty and will be populated with other artifacts as they are created.
+Create a new workspace named "ProjectSpace2," which will initially be empty and will be populated with other artifacts as they are created.
+A new datastore is setup and a lakehouse is setup and named as "LH Bronze".
+The choice of lakehouse is because it supports notebooks and all types of files as we will be working with JSON files.

 ## Step 2: Use the Copy Activity in the Pipeline to Fetch Data from Bing API
+- From the workspace, a new data pipleine is created by selecting from the 'New' button and a new canvas is displayed
 - Drag the copy activity feature into the canvas and configure the source and destination of the Bing API.
 - Source data is fetched by setting a relative URL and inputting the API header and keys.
 The keys are private and can be accessed by setting up an Azure resource in the DevOps marketplace.
 - The destination is configured to the lakehouse that has been set up.